jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 ---

-This notebook not only addresses a critical global issue, but also serves as a practical demonstration of **end-to-end data analysis in Python** for potential collaborators or employers.
+This notebook not only addresses a critical global issue but also serves as a practical demonstration of **end-to-end data analysis in Python** for potential collaborators or employers.
 For those who want to explore the **full notebook and code**, you can jump directly to the [notebook section](#full-notebook).

-> **Disclaimer**: This notebook is intended as a **data science portfolio project**, not a scientific publication.
+> **Note**: This notebook is intended as a **data science portfolio project**, not a scientific publication.
-> It uses publicly available data and simplified models to explore global patterns in climate, emissions, and population.
+> It uses publicly available data and models to explore global patterns in climate, emissions, and population.
-> While care was taken to ensure accuracy, the analysis is exploratory in nature and meant primarily to demonstrate **technical and analytical skills** in Python.
+> While care was taken to ensure accuracy, the analysis primarily demonstrates **technical and analytical skills** in Python.

 ---